Optimal Diffusion Auctions: Optimal Diffusion Mechanisms

 \subsection{The Partial Winner of Myerson's}

-When there is only one potential winner, we can simply let her win the item and the revenue can be maximized.
-Hence, one idea is to find a special potential winner, which is unique and can be the global winner in some cases.
+When there is only one potential winner, we can easily decide who is the winner.
+One idea is to find a unique special potential winner.
 This suggests the idea of the \emph{$k$-partial potential winner} as follows.

-\begin{definition} Given a report profile $t'$, we say a buyer $i$ is a \textbf{$k$-partial potential winner} if there exists $r_i''\subseteq r_i'$ such that $|V((v_i',r_i''), t_{-i}')| = k$ and she is the winner of Myerson's mechanism among agents in $|V((v_i',r_i''), t_{-i}')|$.
+\begin{definition} Given a report profile $t'$ and a positive integer $k$, a buyer $i$ is a \textbf{$k$-partial potential winner} if there exists $r_i''\subseteq r_i'$ such that $|V(((v_i',r_i''), t_{-i}'))| = k$ and she is the winner of Myerson's mechanism among $V(((v_i',r_i''), t_{-i}'))$.
 Let the \textbf{$k$-partial potential payment} of the buyer be the corresponding payment in Myerson's mechanism. \end{definition}